juiyangchang/CarND-Term1-LaneLines/README.md

 gray image conversion but it will make the performance even worse.

-I think a procedure that will definitely be helpful is to use Kalman filtering or similar technique to utilizing location or slopes of the lane lines in the previous video frames.
-If the pipeline is really certain about the location of the lane lines in some of the previous video frames, filtering will pass the information to current frame and we can fuse all information together to decide the location of the lane lines in the current video frame.
+I think a procedure that will definitely be helpful is to use Kalman filtering or similar techniques to utilize locations or slopes of the lane lines in the previous video frames.
+If the pipeline is really certain about the location of the lane lines in some of the previous video frames, filtering will pass the information to the current frame and we can fuse all information together to decide the location of the lane lines in the current video frame.